 Charter Arts, opened in 2003, is an audition-based public charter school and celebrates its nineteenth year as one of the most respected high schools for the arts in the nation.
-Close to 2,000 Charter Arts graduates are now making a positive impact on our community, our nation and our world.
+More than 2,000 Charter Arts graduates are now making a positive impact on our community, our nation and our world.

 What is a Charter School?

 Charter schools are elementary or secondary schools in the United States that receive public funding but operate independently.
 Charter schools were created to provide innovative curriculum and empower parents to have a choice in their child’s education.

 On June 12, 1997, The Pennsylvania Senate passed Bill No. 123 which allowed for the establishment of charter schools in the Commonwealth of Pennsylvania.